FAQ

 How is money that is donated used?

-Above and beyond printing, mailing and administrative costs – which are kept to a minimum – we use a sizeable portion of our ticket income and donations to provide free and discount tickets to our Prayer Breakfast in order to attract new friends to be in prayer for Minnesota.
+Above and beyond facility, printing, event production, mailing and administrative costs – which are kept to a minimum – much of our ticket income and donations is used to allow us to offer a base level table price to attract new friends to be in prayer for Minnesota.

 I notice some politicians and clergy at the event.
 Is this an official event?
 Is it a denominational event?

 The Minnesota Prayer Breakfast is non-official, non-political and non-denominational.
-While religious and government leaders are involved, they participate like everybody else because they believe it is important to Minnesota.
+While many religious and government leaders attend, they participate like everybody else because they believe it is important to Minnesota.
 We are careful to make sure it is an open and respectful event so everyone feels welcome.

 How can I get more involved?

-Please share you email and phone number with us.
-We need help with our prayer teams, invitations, reaching out to communities across the state about locally based prayer groups and breakfasts and bringing new friends into our Minnesota prayer movement.
+Please share your email and phone number with us.
+We need help with our prayer teams, invitations, reaching out to communities across the state about locally based prayer groups and breakfasts and bringing new friends to the breakfast.

 How do I get a ticket or make a donation to the Minnesota Prayer Breakfast?